DreasL02/NeuralNetworkAccelerator/README.md

 Where a and b are the scalar inputs to the PE and c is a stored value alongside the final result.

-Notably the design handles varying fixed point numbers, and multiplication must therefore be handled with care, to ensure that the result is representable in the fixed point format.
+Notably the design handles fixed point numbers, and multiplication must therefore be handled with care, to ensure that the result is correctly represented in the defined fixed point format.
 E.g, a multiplication of an input and a weight both in (4,4) fixed point format should result in a (4,4) fixed point format as opposed to a (8,8) fixed point format.
-This is done through a rounding algorithm that rounds up to nearest with round up on tie using shifting.
+This is done through a rounding algorithm that rounds up to nearest with round up on tie and implemented using shifting.

 Each clock cycle the PE passes on a and b in opposite directions, while c is stored locally.
 If the values inputted into the array are formatted correctly, the result of the matrix multiplication